null

 How to Soundproof a Room

 Doors are a weak point for sound because they’re also a weak point for air.
-Air carries sound, ergo, sound gets through your door.
+Air carries sound very easily, and the typical door has about 1 sq ft of airspace around it.
 As the weakest link for letting sound in, there are two major things to consider to effectively soundproof a door: the mass of the door and whether there are any gaps between the door panel and frame.
-That’s it.
-That’s all you need to solve.
+Here are the basic steps:

 Type of Door Does it Stop Airborne Noise?